 - Hold for 3 seconds, then release.

-- Repeat 10 times, or as tolerated.
+- Repeat 10 times or as tolerated.

 If You’re on Your Feet All Day

-Exercises to Correct Standing Posture
+Exercises to Improve Posture When Standing

 Try the following exercises to improve posture and relieve pain while standing so that you’re prepared to teach class, treat patients, or guide tours comfortably:

-1. Bear hug: This stretch relieves tight shoulders and tension in the neck and back.
+Bear hug: This stretch relieves tight shoulders and tension in the neck and back.

 - Wrap your arms around your body as if you’re hugging yourself.